-The Coronavirus Aid, Relief, and Economic Security (CARES) Act allocated federal money to higher education for emergency grants to students to help cover expenses related to the disruption of campus operations due to coronavirus.
-William & Mary has been allocated $1.97 million for disbursement to students.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act and CRRSA (HEERF II) allocated federal money to higher education for emergency grants to students to help cover expenses related to the disruption of campus operations due to coronavirus.
+William & Mary has been allocated $1.97 million in each type of grant for disbursement to students.

 In an effort to distribute emergency grants following federal guidance, William & Mary has allocated its federal dollars for tiered payments of $1,000 to students who are federal Pell Grant recipients and $500 to students who have already demonstrated financial need through the financial aid process.
 William & Mary reached out via email on May 7 to these students to complete a verification form by May 21 confirming their eligibility and that they incurred additional expenses as a result of the disruptions created by COVID-19.
 Payment will be made in early June by direct deposit or check.
 William & Mary elected to keep this process as simple as possible to make resources available to eligible students with the greatest need as quickly as possible.